Political situation Need for systematic reforms

 The Skanderbegplatz with a sculpture of the national hero Skanderbeg and the Palace of Culture in the Albanian capital Tirana

-Albania's political parties have a strong tendency to work mainly for the benefit of their respective voter groups.
-Some important decisions, for instance on the reform of the judiciary, have only been taken as a result of international pressure.
+However, many reform endeavours have not yet been implemented systematically enough.
+There is great polarisation between the government and the opposition.
+The political parties have a strong tendency to work mainly for the benefit of their respective voter groups.
+Some important political decisions, for instance on the reform of the judiciary, have only been taken as a result of international pressure.

-A lack of legal certainty and weak public administration institutions are constraining the country's development.
-On the Corruption Perceptions Index published by Transparency International in 2018, Albania is ranked 99th out of the 180 countries rated.
+A lack of legal certainty and weak public administration are constraining the country's development.
+On the Corruption Perceptions Index published by Transparency International in 2022, Albania is ranked 101st out of the 180 countries rated.

 European Union